 It is important to make note that, as in the USA and elsewhere, the composition of a Spanish family will vary from home to home.
 A “family” may be comprised of a full family including mother, father, kids and a dog, or a single mom and her kids, or a young couple with no kids, or a widowed señora and her adult son/daughter, etc., etc.

 It is also a possibility that CASA students (one or two to a home) will share their residence with another international student.
 The University of Granada (UGR) is the most highly requested destination among ERASMUS students (European study abroad students) and is also a popular destination for Asian, North African and Latin American students.
 This brings a young, engaged international community not only to the city of Granada but to the homes of its residents as well.
 CASA Granada students often learn a great deal about other countries and cultures through friendships with their international housemates and continue to improve their Spanish as it is generally the shared language!

-Limited spaces are available at a centrally located, full-board student residence where serious CASA- Granada students can live and study with UGR students in a caring and supportive environment.
+Limited spaces are available at centrally located, full-board student residences where serious CASA- Granada students can live and study with UGR students in a dynamic and supportive environment.
 Interested students should make this preference known as soon as possible to improve their chances of reserving an available room.